 Sophisticated modern-day Sweden is a far cry from the ancient days of bloodthirsty Vikings.
-Stereotypes abound but there are far more layers to Sweden's cultural mx than images of Volvos, Vikings, ABBA and IKEA might lead you to imagine.
+From being the heartland of the midnight sun to the home of the Northern Lights, there are far more layers to Sweden's cultural mx than images of Volvos, ABBA and IKEA might lead you to imagine.

 Built on a series of islands where the freshwater Lake Malaren meets the salt water of the Baltic, Stockholm is Sweden's charming capital.
-Explore the attractive Old Town area and visit the nearby national parks; in the evening sample a restaurant scene that competes with the best in Europe and join the locals as they let their hair down.
+Explore the attractive Old Town area and visit the nearby national parks; in the evening, sample a restaurant scene that is among the best in Europe and join the locals as they let their hair down.